What does a Catastrophe Adjuster do?

 Math proficiency, interpersonal communication skills, technical knowledge, and computer skills are all required for a catastrophe adjuster position.
 The majority of adjusters are also frequent travelers.
 If you don’t want to travel, you might be able to work as a staff adjuster for less money.

 A high school diploma and insurance adjusting coursework are required for a catastrophe adjuster’s education.
 These courses can be taken at a university or as part of a company’s training program, which usually takes two weeks to complete.
-These courses are usually paid for the student rather than the company.
+These courses are usually paid for by the student rather than the company.
 There are online courses available.
 Individual state laws may also require a specialized license.

 Catastrophe adjusters, like many other professionals, should dress professionally.
-This is usually accomplished wearing a polo or button-up shirt with khaki slacks.
+This is usually accomplished by wearing a polo or button-up shirt with khaki slacks.
 For interested adjusters, there are a variety of professional societies, organizations, and clubs to join.